 Trust me, every errant thought that has run through your head about taking a night out, I have thought it too.
 But you know what?
 I did it anyway.
 That’s right…I was selfish!
 I took that night out and ran with it like I was never going to get another one (and let’s be honest here…it may be a while before I did!)
 I walked out of the door dressed to the nines (shaved legs and all!) and went to dinner with my hubby.
 I felt guilty.
 Yes I surely did.
 But nothing was going to ruin my night so I smiled right through it.

 And you know what else?… I enjoyed it! *GASP!* I enjoyed myself away from my babies and I would do it again in a heartbeat.
 Let me explain why: I came home from that night content and slightly tipsy and I was a different person the next day.
 Things that were literally driving me up the wall no longer seemed like such a big deal and I realized…this was what I needed.
 In order to be the best mama I could be I needed a break away from it all to just be me.
 And ladies (and gentlemen) YOU need that break too!

 How we feel affects our ability to parent.
-Of course we try to hide it and be brave (like mom and dad are supposed to) but things have a way of showing through in our actions and motions.
+Of course, we try to hide it and be brave (like mom and dad are supposed to) but things have a way of showing through in our actions and emotions.
 If you are tense because you are close to the breaking point then make no mistake that your children are going to pick up on that and that leads to unrest in your household.
 So why not get the jump on the blowup before it ever occurs?